 Let me start off with the default caveat here: Instagram and its algorithm will always reward those who are on the app over those who use third-party apps for content.
 It just makes sense: they can’t show ads to someone who isn’t on there.
-If you want to use a scheduler, please remember to invest time actually on the Instagram platform and use the apps as supplemental helpers.
+If you want to use a scheduler, please remember to invest time actually on Instagram and use the apps primarily as supplemental helpers.

 That said, you know I’m pro-batching whenever you can.
 I’d rather spend a few hours one day knocking out my content and stat analysis than spread that out over less time, but more days, posting natively to Instagram.

-Instagram Scheduling Apps
+Instagram Scheduling Apps SHOWDOWN

 Cons – I’m not entirely sure Grum is being supported any longer.
 I got it years ago as a deal on Appsumo and it hasn’t changed since.
 No support that I can tell for video, carousel, or IG Stories.
 I'm only really adding it here because hey, I used it.
 Might as well tell you my experience!

 And the rest…

 Are those the only options for Instagram scheduling apps?
 Far from it, especially now that Facebook has opened up its API for any app to use.
 As for Tailwind, Buffer, Hootsuite, or any other multi-platform schedulers, I’ve rarely been impressed with their abilities.
 Instagram is an afterthought add-on for them so I’ve never felt like I was getting “full” capabilities as compared to the apps mentioned above.
 They can probably work, but if you plan to get the majority of your traffic from Instagram, I’d recommend investing in tools specifically designed for the platform.

 Planoly.
 Where it lacks in stats and hashtag research, it makes up for in the ability to make scheduling stories, carousels, and feed posts so easy as compared to the others.
 I will pop into Plann once in a while for data research